Compact Optimization Learning for AC Optimal Power Flow: Preliminaries

 \subsection{Supervised Learning}

-The end-to-end learning approach in this paper consists in using supervised learning to find a mapping from an input $x$ to an optimal solution $y^*$ to AC-OPF.
-In our work, it is assumed that the operations including a set of commitment decisions, generator bids, and renewable generation forecasts are already determined, and the active and reactive power demands $\pd$ and $\qd$ are changing over problem instances.
-This setting is common as in the prior end-to-end learning studies for AC-OPF (e.g., \cite{zamzam2020learning,chatzos2020high,chatzos2021spatial}).
-The supervised learning schemes exploit the data instances of $\{x_i,y^*_i\}$.
-DNN has been utilized as a mapping function for this task as in the previous studies (e.g., \cite{chatzos2020high,zamzam2020learning,fioretto2020predicting}).
+The end-to-end learning approach in this paper consists in using supervised learning to find a mapping from an input $x$ to an optimal solution $y^*$ to AC-OPF. \tb{This work assumes that the set of commitment decisions and generator bids are predetermined.
+This setting is common in prior end-to-end learning studies for AC-OPF (e.g., \cite{zamzam2020learning,chatzos2020high,chatzos2021spatial}).
+Existing supervised learning schemes exploit the instance data $\{x_i,y^*_i\}$.
 However, it often suffers from the high dimensionality of the output when dealing with power networks of industrial sizes.
-Indeed, the dimensions of $x$ and $y$ are $\dim\left(x\right)=2|\cL|$ and $\dim\left(y\right)=2|\cG|+2|\cN|$, respectively.
-Table~\ref{tab:case_spec} reports the characteristics of the power networks from PGLIB \cite{babaeinejadsarookolaee2019power} used in the experiments. {\em Observe that the dimension of the output $y$ is much higher than that of $x$: this implies that the DNN for the OPF will necessitate an excessive number of trainable parameters.} It is the goal of this paper to propose a scalable approach that mitigates this curse of dimensionality.
+Table~\ref{tab:case_spec} reports the specifications of the nine power networks from PGLib \cite{babaeinejadsarookolaee2019power} and a realistic version of the French system (denoted by \texttt{France\_2018}) used in the experiments.
+The French system\footnote{\tb{Refer to \cite{chatzos2022data} for more details on this test case.}} uses the realistic grid topology of the French transmission system captured in 2018 with annual time series data fot the renewable generation capacity and load demand.}